Complex Frequency as Generalized Eigenvalue: Examples

 \subsection{Second-order Nonlinear Circuit}

 This section discusses an example of a $2 \times 2$ nonlinear circuit.
 The circuit shown in Fig.~\ref{fig:tunnel_diode} represents a tunnel diode circuit and is taken from \cite{chua1987linear}.
-As discussed in Section \ref{sec:connection}, the transformation that we defined for the LTI systems cannot be applied.
+As discussed in Section \ref{sec:connection}, the transformation that we defined for the \ac{lti} systems cannot be applied.
 We instead focus on the complex frequency of the whole system and compare it with the eigenvalues of the system.
-In the remainder of this section, we consider three scenarios: (i) dominant monotonic mode, that is, the dominant eigenvalue at equilibrium is real; (ii) dominant oscillatory mode, that is, the dominant eigenvalues at equilibrium are complex conjugate; and a stable limit cycle.
+In the remainder of this section, we consider various scenarios: dominant monotonic mode, that is, the dominant eigenvalue at equilibrium is real; dominant oscillatory mode, that is, the dominant eigenvalues at equilibrium are complex conjugate; and a stable limit cycle.
+A case with multiple equilibria is also discussed.